 When you test your geoIP websites and applications with WonderProxy, you probably verify things on a few browsers, maybe even on more than one operating system.
 You're probably not testing exhaustively, though, because who has the time?

-In this tutorial, you will learn how to set up Sauce Labs and Sauce Connect to work with WonderProxy to run your automated tests.
+In this tutorial, you will learn how to set up Sauce Labs and Playwright to work with WonderProxy and run your localized, automated tests.

 At WonderProxy, proxy tokens replace passwords in your server credentials.
 Proxy tokens are quick to generate and work instantly across the network.
 Generate one (or five), and then use them anywhere your proxy configuration asks for a password.

 Proxy tokens are part of our Delegated Authentication system.

 In order for the WonderProxy demo code to work, export your Sauce Labs and WonderProxy credentials as environment variables, as in the following:

 export SAUCE_USERNAME="yourSauceUsername" export SAUCE_ACCESS_KEY="the-access-key-from-your-account" export WONDERPROXY_USER="wonderProxyUsername" export WONDERPROXY_TOKEN="wonderProxyProxyToken"

 is an orchestration tool for the Sauce Labs platform.
 We'll use it